-The effects of climate change may be some of the biggest threats facing whales and dolphins today.
+Climate change is one of the biggest threats facing whales and dolphins today.

-The climate is changing fast: so fast that some whale and dolphin populations may be unable to adapt.
-Changes in sea temperature, freshening of seawater, acidification, sea level rise, loss of icy polar habitats and the decline of food sources are just some of the many issues posed by climate change.
+The climate is changing fast: so fast that some whale and dolphin populations may not have time to adapt.
+Changes in sea temperature, freshening of seawater, acidification, rises in sea levels, the loss of icy polar habitats and the decline of food sources are just some of the many dangers which climate change poses for whales and dolphins.

 WHALES - THEIR FUTURE IS OUR FUTURE